AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 scripts/launch.sh
 ```

-You can use change the images used by specifying the environment variables `SERVER_IMAGE` and `CLIENT_IMAGE`:
+You can change the images used by specifying the environment variables `SERVER_IMAGE` and `CLIENT_IMAGE`:

 ```shell
 # Suppose your client image is client-test:latest